HackSoc/constitution/Constitution.md

         1. Maintaining the Society's public calendar.
         2. Managing the Society's passwords.
 3. The Treasurer is responsible for:
-    1. Administering the Society's finances in accordance with the Constitution, Laws and By-Laws of YUSU.
+    1. Administering the Society's finances in accordance with the Constitution, Laws, and By-Laws of YUSU.
     2. Attending society officer training.
     3. Learning and understanding the Students' Union financial system.
     4. Applying for the annual grant and extra funding from YUSU where necessary.